Norman crossbowman

-Battle of Hastings 1066AD - T - Bridge collapses in the retreat
+Battle of Hastings 1066AD - Y - A Bridge Collapses after the Battle

 Documentary Reference